Three years full-time.

 Up to six years part-time.

-- We often have guest speakers of national and international importance allowing you to network with experienced professionals.
+- Invited guest speakers of national and international importance enhance the curriculum enabling you to network with experienced professionals.

-- This course can open up a range of career oppotunities in education, health and social care.
+- This course will open up a range of career opportunities in education, health and social care.

-By joining our progressive degree programme you gain exceptional insight into this new area of study, while developing invaluable skills.
+By joining our progressive degree programme you will gain exceptional insight into this new area of study while developing invaluable employability skills.

-Together we look at issues relating to children and young people.
-To enrich your learning we offer a trans-disciplinary course spanning psychology, sociology, education and culture, which reflects the constantly shifting emphasis in the field of Special Educational Needs and Disability (SEND).
+Together we look at issues relating to disabled children and young people.
+This trans-disciplinary course spans across psychology, sociology, education and culture, and reflects the constantly shifting emphasis in the field of Special Educational Needs and Disability (SEND).

 Underpinned by children's rights, this course drives towards developing integrated and responsive services.
-We encourage you to use literature, film and current affairs as inspiration your studies, as well as working closely with fellow students.
+In addition to the more traditional use of academic readings and research, we encourage you to use literature, film and current affairs as inspiration your studies, as well as working closely with fellow students.

-We have developed great relationships with local stakeholders in the voluntary and statutory sectors.
-Among others, Thomas Wolsey School, Growing Places, Ipswich Disability Advisory Bureau, Social Care Services, Autism and ADHD and Ipswich Opportunity Group offer placement opportunities.
+We have developed great relationships with local stakeholders in both voluntary and statutory sectors.
+Among others, Thomas Wolsey School, Realise Futures CIC, Ipswich Disability Advisory Bureau, Social Care Services, Autism and ADHD and Ipswich Opportunity Group offer our students placement opportunities.

-Our reputation for high quality education is reflected in our events such as the Disabled Children’s Research Forum and the Children and Childhoods Conference.
+Our reputation for high quality education extends from the curriculum content to events such as the Disabled Children’s Research Forum and the Children and Childhoods Conference.

 If you would like to find out more, try our online taster session.
 It can help you decide if our BA (Hons) SENDS course is right for you and your career.

 We use a variety of strategies ranging from pedagogical principles and practices across the modules.
-As a full-time student you take three modules each semester, which is 12 weeks’ long.
+As a full-time student you take three modules each during the two twelve week semesters.
 If you study part time, you study one or two modules per semester.
-Each module requires four to five hours over the 12-week period, with the same amount of needed for independent study.
+Each module requires at least four to five hours of face to face contact over the 12-week period, with the same amount of needed for independent study.